Kornweiss-Medical-LLC/KMLLC/docs/nutrition-approach_1.md

 ## Execute Your New Plan

-Lastly, I track *everything* I consume until I learn how to eat my new plan without tracking.
+Lastly, I track *everything* I consume until I learn how to execute my new plan without tracking.

 ## Reassess and Repeat